 In 1981, "The Nickel" was owned by the McMillen and Gott families with Eric Roemer as their manager, who later went on and took over the Gott's position.
-Today, the McMillens and Roemers continue to own and operate "The Nickel".
+The McMillens and Roemers continued to own and operate "The Nickel".
 In August 1985, while construction was taking place for the back dining room addition, the front portion of the building experienced a devastating fire which destroyed everything, save the historic bar - which was spared from the flames by the collapsed roof.
 With meticulous attention to detail, the front was rebuilt in ten short weeks - thanks to many of "The Nickel"s loyal construction patrons - and reopened in November of the same year.

 The Wooden Nickel continues to provide consistent, top-quality, products complemented by a dedicated and friendly staff.
 We welcome you to enjoy your evening with us and hope to see you many times in the future!